appleboy/ssh-action/README.md

 ssh: handshake failed: ssh: unable to authenticate, attempted methods [none publickey]
 ```

-Make sure that your key algorithm of choice is supported.
-On Ubuntu 20.04 or later you must explicitly allow the use of the ssh-rsa algorithm.
-Add the following line to your OpenSSH daemon file (which is either `/etc/ssh/sshd_config` or a drop-in file under `/etc/ssh/sshd_config.d/`):
+Ensure that your chosen key algorithm is supported.
+On Ubuntu 20.04 or later, you must explicitly allow the use of the ssh-rsa algorithm.
+Add the following line to your OpenSSH daemon file (either `/etc/ssh/sshd_config` or a drop-in file under `/etc/ssh/sshd_config.d/`):

 ```bash
 CASignatureAlgorithms +ssh-rsa
 ```

 Alternatively, `ed25519` keys are accepted by default in OpenSSH.
-You could use this instead of rsa if needed:
+You can use this instead of rsa if needed:

 ```bash
 ssh-keygen -t ed25519 -a 200 -C "your_email@example.com"